Potential for deer crashes will be high in June

 Deer are increasingly active and will dart onto roadways

-"Of course, the best way to prevent injuries is to avoid crashes by paying attention and slowing down.
-You also must be buckled up in case a crash can’t be avoided," says Wisconsin State Patrol Major Sandra Huxtable, director of the WisDOT Bureau of Transportation Safety.
+"The best way to avoid crashes with deer is to slow down and eliminate distractions while you drive.
+You also need to buckle up in case a crash can’t be avoided," says David Pabst, director of the WisDOT Bureau of Transportation Safety.
 "Motorcyclists must be especially careful because collisions with deer can be fatal to motorcycle drivers and passengers.
-Motorcycles were involved in 11 of the 12 fatal deer versus motor vehicle crashes in 2012."
+Motorcycles were involved in six of the eight fatal deer versus motor vehicle crashes in 2013."

-Law enforcement agencies reported 18,864 deer vs. motor vehicle crashes last year.
-Dane County had the most motor vehicle vs. deer crashes reported in 2012 with 851.
-Shawano County had the second most with 800 followed by Waukesha County with 710.
-In Green Lake, Shawano and Taylor counties, more than half of all reported crashes in 2012 involved deer.
+Law enforcement agencies reported 18,313 deer vs. motor vehicle crashes last year.
+Waukesha County had the most motor vehicle vs. deer crashes reported in 2013 with 809.
+Dane County had the second most with 786 followed by Shawano County with 748.
+In Green Lake, Shawano and Taylor counties, more than half of all reported crashes in 2013 involved deer.
 Deer are the third most commonly struck object in Wisconsin traffic crashes (behind collisions with another vehicle or a fixed object).

 - Be vigilant in early morning and evening hours, the most active time for deer.

 - Eliminate distractions while driving and don’t speed.

 - Always wear your safety belt—there are fewer and less severe injuries in crashes when safety belts are worn.

 - If you see a deer by the side of the road, slow down and blow your horn with one long blast to frighten the deer away.

 - When you see one deer, look for another one—deer seldom run alone.